stevebirk/eventlog/README.md

 Eventlog
 ========

-Gather and store events from various web services APIs, and retrieve them using an HTTP/JSON api which supports full text search.
+Gather and store events from various web service's APIs, and retrieve them using an HTTP/JSON api which supports full text search.

 Installation